-Montana Parent Training Information Center: Montana PTI provides online resources and individualized assistance to help Montana parents and educators to support and enrich the lives of children with disabilities.
-PTI provides support, information and tools to families to help make informed decisions as equal partner's in their child's education.
-MT PTI will serve families through October 1, 2020.
+Montana Empowerment: Montana Empowerment provides online resources and individualized assistance to help Montana parents and educators to support and enrich the lives of children with disabilities.
+They provides support, information and tools to families to help make informed decisions as equal partner's in their child's education.

 Disability Rights Montana: The Mission of Disability Rights Montana is to protect and advocate for the human, legal, and civil rights of Montanans with disabilities while advancing dignity, equality, and self-determination.

 Easter Seals Goodwill Northern Rocky Mountain: Easter Seals-Goodwill Northern Rocky Mountain provides services for children and adults with disabilities and other special needs, and support to their families.